MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 ---
-title: Set up Python client tools for use with SQL Server Machine Learning | Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: Set up a Python client for use with SQL Server Machine Learning | Microsoft Docs
+description: Set up a Python local environment for remote connections to SQL Server Machine Learning Services with Python. ms.prod: sql ms.technology: machine-learning

-ms.date: 10/24/2018
+ms.date: 10/25/2018
 ms.topic: conceptual
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---
-# Set up Python client tools for use with SQL Server Machine Learning
+# Set up a Python client for use with SQL Server Machine Learning
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 Python integration is available starting in SQL Server 2017 or later when you include the Python option in a Machine Learning Services (In-Database) installation.
 For more information, see [Install SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md).